What Is a Land Contract In Ohio? Full Guide [2023 Update]

 How Can The Robert Weiler Company Assist With a Land Contract In Ohio?

 The world of real estate can be complex; let the team at The Robert Weiler Company untangle the layers for you!
 Interested in purchasing commercial real estate and want to pursue a less traditional route?
 A land contract in Ohio may be ideal for you.
 Our licensed commercial brokers can also help you find buyers for your land sale contract.
 And our commercial land appraisers can provide you with an appraisal for land.

 Our skilled commercial brokerage team has a personal connection to the greater Columbus, Ohio community for over 80 years.
 We come with a deep understanding of the market as well as a meticulous and up-to-date knowledge of the industry.
 As such, we have the expertise to elaborate further on your questions, “How do land contracts work?” and “What is a land contract in Ohio?”
-Reach out to us today at 614-221-4286.
+Speak with one of our CRE brokers today at 614-221-4286.